aisthesis/investor-bot/visualizers/linreg/README.md

-In this experiment, we used multiple random samples from the S&P, first 32 randomly selected equities for training and testing (`00`), then 64 for training and testing (`01`) and finally 128 for training and 64 for testing (`02).
+In this experiment, we used multiple random samples from the S&P, first 32 randomly selected equities for training and testing (`00`), then 64 for training and testing (`01`) and finally 128 for training and 64 for testing (`02-04`).

-With the larger selection, we could again improve on the baseline consistently.
+With the larger selection, we could consistently improve on the baseline.
 The larger training set also tends to reduce overfitting and provides more thorough coverage.
-However, even with a powerful laptop (16GB memory), processing the data took a good while and required closing all other applications.
+However, even with a powerful laptop (16GB memory), processing the data took around 15 minutes and required closing all other applications.

 Build